Pcssai7093/Commodity-Price-Analysis-with-Power-Bi/README.md

 - **Data Model**: The data model defines the structure of the dataset, relationships between tables, and calculated columns or measures.

-- **Visualizations**: The report includes a variety of visualizations such as line charts, area charts, tables, and slicers to explore and present the commodity price data.
+- **Visualizations**: The report includes a variety of visualizations such as line charts, area charts, tables, and slicers to explore and present the commodity price data and trends .

-- **Dashboards**: Dashboards provide an overview of key insights and allow users to interact with the data.

-## Key Insights

-The project aims to answer questions such as:

-- What are the long-term price trends for specific commodities?
-- Are there any seasonal patterns in commodity prices?
-- What external factors influence commodity price fluctuations?

 ## How to Use